emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 # Attic

 ## Area 16 - Attic Hall
-* The door to the Children's Room is secured with a padlock
+* The door to the Children's Room is secured with a padlock whose key can be found in the library

 ## Area 17